gabrielejm/Note-Taker/README.md

 ### Usage<a name="usage"></a>

 Write a title and body for your note and click the save button.
-Your note will be saved on the sidebar to the left and remain unless deleted.
+Your note will be saved on the sidebar to the left.
+Click the pen icon to start a new note.
+Click the red trashcan icon to delete that note.

 ### Contributing<a name="contributing"></a>